 Naturally, developers tend to end up comparing the following ad mediation platforms: AdMob, Max by Applovin or ironSource.
 So here is a short summary of each:

-As a company, we love to see games grow.
-Ad monetization is often the “low-hanging fruit” with quick implementation, measurable uplift and substantial results.
-Our All-inclusive Solution offers hands-off monetization once implemented and covers the following areas of monetization:
+We love to see games grow.
+Ad monetization is often the ‘low-hanging fruit’ with quick implementation, measurable uplift and substantial results.
+Our Self-publishing services offer hands-off monetization once implemented, and cover the following areas of monetization: